Birmingham RICO Lawyer

 As a landlord, property owner or business establishment, the development and execution of a successful defense strategy is critical.
 Your legal counsel’s level of expertise on these matters can make or break your efforts of obtaining a favorable outcome.
 Overall, every premises liability claim is unique and requires a custom solution.
 Whatever the nature of the case, it’s imperative to work with an experienced firm that will guide you in defending your premises liability case.

-At Christian & Small, our premises liability attorneys defend commercial entities as well as governmental entities against a variety of claims.
-Our attorneys have extensive experience handling premises liability matters involving claims for injuries sustained on properties due to a number of different factors, from pre-suit through trial, including:
+At Christian & Small, the premises liability attorneys defend commercial entities as well as governmental entities against a variety of claims.
+The firm’s attorneys have extensive experience handling premises liability matters involving claims for injuries sustained on properties due to a number of different factors, from pre-suit through trial, including:

 - Defects on the premises